gyselroth/tubee/docs/quick-start.md

   Options:

-    -c, --config <file>  Specify the config for the client (If different than ~/.tubee/config)
+    -f, --config <file>   Specify the config for the client (If different than ~/.tubee/config) -c, --context <name>  Specify a tubee context (Using a different tubee environement) -d, --debug           Print request in verbose mode)

   Commands: